 Australia's party central for surfers and all-round fun seekers

-Gold Coast is home to over 57km of coastline with countless surf breaks.
+The Gold Coast is home to over 57km of coastline with countless surf breaks.
 The sand is clean and golden and most beaches are patrolled by surf lifesavers.
 Stand Up Paddle boarding (SUP) is becoming increasing popular as a sport because it’s almost too fun to be categorised as exercise.
-If you’re a newbie, sign-up for lessons with JM Stand Up Paddle Company and Surfers Paradise Stand Up Paddle.
-If you want to ride the waves like the best, you’ll want to learn in one of the most idyllic locations.
-Contact Get Wet Surf School (pictured) and Brad Holmes Surf Coaching.
-Take to the waters in an entirely different manner by learning the art of sailing – an ideal sport to learn as a group or family.
-Cruise out to Stradbroke Island and explore the pristine beaches while learning a new skill with Getaway Sailing.
+If you’re a newbie, you can sign up for lessons.
+If you want to ride the waves like a top surfer, this is the most idyllic location to get schooled; try Get Wet Surf School opens in new window.
+For fun on the high seas, grab a group of friends or your family and learn how to sail on a cruise out to Stradbroke Island.

 Distance to Surfers Paradise 20km

 Taxi A taxi will take around 30 minutes to Surfers Paradise and cost around AUD $75.

 Rideshare The rideshare pick-up point is outside Departures, at the northern end of the terminal.

 Bus Translink opens in new window bus route 777 runs around every 15 minutes from the airport to Broadbeach South station, where you can pick up a G:link tram to Surfers Paradise.
 The journey takes around an hour, and the adult fare is about AUD $6.Back to top

 The Gold Coast has great weather year-round.
 There's an average of 245 days a year of fine and sunny weather.
 In summer (December–February), daytime temperatures are generally in the mid 20°C range.
 Temperatures in the hinterland are cooler, especially in winter, at around 16°C.